bimdata/documentation-old/doc_sphinx/tutorials/using_custom_viewer.rst

    * - viewer3DNavCube
      - XeoKit 3D cube to navigate
      - The navigation 3D cube is not diplayed.
+   * - split
+     - The split plugin to extract some parts of the model
+     - The plugin is disabled, user can't ask for a split
+   * - merge
+     - The merge plugin to merge many models in one
+     - The plugin is disabled, user can't ask for a merge
+   * - allowExport
+     - The export plugin to export updated IFCs
+     - The plugin is disabled, user can't ask for an export
+   * - editProperties
+     - The user can edit properties through the properties panel
+     - The properties panel can't perform updates

 Example with all functionalities disabled
 ===========================================